ttionya/vaultwarden-backup/docs/run-as-non-root-user.md

 # Run as non-root user

-By default the container runs the backup script as root user.
-There are few things you need to set to run the container as non-root user if you wish to do so.
+By default, the container runs the backup script as the root user.
+If you wish to run the container as a non-root user, there are a few things you need to set.

-You can use the built-in non-root user and group, named `backuptool`, uid and gid are `1100`.
+You can use the built-in non-root user and group, named `backuptool`, with the UID and GID of `1100`.

 <br>